Let’s get down to basics

 There are many good people out there.
 However, there are some individuals (psychopaths) who have a persistent longstanding pattern of manipulation, immorality, antagonism, aggressiveness, blame shifting, deception, and in most cases pose a danger to others (emotionally, financially, physically).

-You might find our article regarding healing helpful.
-Healing
+You might find this article helpful regarding healing.
+Healing Go

 Sometimes I think he (she) was a narcissist, then other times I think perhaps it was psychopathy.
 Is it hard for others to distinguish those two conditions?